Tly1001/sei-project-one/README.md

 First I created a canvas tag in HTML, then linked it to the JS.
 I had some issues with drawing a grid;

-First it was not drawing the right amount of lines, upon research i found out that canvas has a set 300,150 scale that is difficult to change.
+First it was not drawing the right amount of lines, I found out that canvas has a set 300px,150px measurement that is difficult to change.
 If you change the size in CSS it will increase the contents to scale for the size which was unwanted.
-The only way I could work arouynd this was to try and reassign the height for ctx.canvas.height, then double the values when drawing the grid itself.
+The only way I could work around this was to try and reassign the height for ctx.canvas.height, then double the values when drawing the grid itself.

 I did not change the width because the default width was already what I wanted it to be at.